Mastering Data Handling in Python:

 Functions in Python are defined using the def keyword followed by the function name and parameters, if any.
 The body of the function is indented and contains the code that needs to be executed when the function is called.

-Functions can take inputs (arguments) that are passed when it is called.
-Parameters are the variables in the function that receive the arguments.
+Functions can take inputs (arguments) that are passed when they are called.
+Parameters are the variables in the function that receive the arguments

 Functions can return outputs using the return statement.
 The return statement terminates the function and returns a value to the caller.